Pk1631037/Alumni-Database/README.md

 # Alumni-Database

-This is made interaction between student(pursing) and alumni both have separate login and they can message privately to their alumni
+This is made interaction between student(pursing) and alumni both have separate login and they can message privately to their alumni using Java